 After a long walk through the jungle, we came to Ixmoja, the largest of the Nohoch Mul Group of pyramids.

 It’s 120 steps to the top, and it can be a rough climb in the Mexican heat and humidity.
-You’re out in the middle of a jungle, hours away from any hospital, so you might as well take it slow so you don’t fall or get hurt in any way.
+You’re out in the middle of a jungle, hours away from any hospital, so it’s best take it slow and easy.

 There’s no shame in taking a break on the steps and looking out at the jungle.
 Halfway up the pyramid and you’re already over the tree line, so there’s always a good view.